edsu/inkdroid.org/_drafts/www-appraisal.md

 title: Computer Assisted Appraisal in Web Archives
 ---

-## Computer Assisted Appraisal in Web Archives

 In 2008 Google estimated that it had 1 trillion unique URLs in its index [@Alpert:2008].
 When I looked today (7 years later) the [Internet Archive]'s home page announced that it has archived 438 billion Web pages.
 It's an astounding achievement, but the Web has certainly grown many times over since 2008.
 Also, note the difference in terminology: *URL* versus *Web page*.
 A Web page has a unique URL, or address, but the content of a Web page can change over time.
-It's important for archives to capture how Web pages change over time, so there are certainly duplicates included in the 438 billion Web pages that the Internet Archive has collected.
+It's important that archives capture Web pages over time.
+So by design, there are many duplicate URLs included in the 438 billion Web pages that the Internet Archive has collected.
 If you ignore the duplicates and the fact that the Web has grown, it looks like Internet Archive has archived 37% of the Web.
-Of course this estimate is far too high.
+But if you consider the growth of the Web and the duplicates that are present in the archive this estimate is far too high.

-As more and more information is made available on the Web how do we decide what to collect, and when?
+As more and more information is made available on the Web how do archivists decide what to collect, and when?
 The Internet Archive's [Heritrix] bots walk from link to link on the Web archiving what they can.
 Members of the International Internet Preservation Consortium ([IIPC]) run their own crawls of specific parts of the Web: either country domains like the .uk top-level-domain, or specific websites that have been deemed within scope of their collection development policy.
 These policies inform the appraisal of whether particular Web content is deemed worth adding to an archive.
 Archivists are aware of how these appraisal decisions shape the archive over time, and by extension also shape what we know of our past.
 Appraisal, or deciding what to save, and what not to save, is difficult in the face of so much information.

-This annotated bibliography provides a view into an emerging field of computer assisted appraisal in Web archives.
-How can computers assist archivists in the selection of content for archiving, and similarly how can archivists guide the appraisal of web content?
-There are a few themes that emerge in this brief survey: focused web crawling, memory
+This annotated bibliography provides a view into the emerging field of computer assisted appraisal in Web archives.
+How can computers assist archivists in the selection of content for archiving?
+Similarly how can archivists guide the appraisal crawling of Web content?
+There are two primary themes that emerge: 1) how does an archivist find relevant Web content to archive and 2) once content is located how is it evaluated to determine whether to accession the content?
+This survey is by no means complete, and is just at the initial stages.
+If you have suggestions please email me at [ehs@pobox.com](mailto:ehs@pobox.com)

-@Chakrabarti:1999

-S. Chakrabarti, M. Van den Berg, and B. Dom.
-Focused crawling: a new approach to topic-specific web resource discovery.
-Computer Networks, 31(11):1623–1640, 1999.
+## Finding Content

 @Jiang:2012

-As more content goes on the Web researchers of all kinds are increasingly interested in analyzing the structures of web forums in order to extract structured data, question/answer pairs, product reviews and opinion mining.
+As more content goes on the Web researchers of all kinds are increasingly interested in analyzing Web forums in order to extract structured data, question/answer pairs, product reviews and opinions.
 Forum crawling is non-trivial because of paging mechanisms that can result in lots of duplicate links (different URLs for the same thing) which can consume large amounts of time and resources.
 For example the researchers found that 47% of URLs listed in sitemaps and feeds were duplicates in a sample of 9 forums.

 The article details a procedure for automatically detecting the structure of forum websites, and their URL types, in order to guide a crawler.
 The purpose is to save time, and improve coverage compared to breadth-first and other types of crawlers.
 The process is basically to automatically learn Index-Thread-Page-Flipping (ITF) regular expressions for identifying the types of pages in Web forums.